-I am pleased to now be able to sell directly my first two books, both set on my beloved Mountain, home for 36 years.
-Here I practiced ‘civilised conservation’, having my cake and eating it too — before the wallabies did.
+My first two books were set on my beloved Mountain, home for 36 years.
+Here I practiced ‘civilised conservation’ – having my cake and eating it too — before the wallabies did.

 Please contact me if buying from overseas as the postage is for Australia only.